MoonPoet/xaprb-src/content/blog/2008/03/16/maatkit-version-1877-released.md

    * Added 'A' part to DSNs (bug #1877548).
    * Added --unique option to mk-checksum-filter.
    * The exit status from mk-checksum-filter was always 0.
-   * mk-table-checksum now prefers to discover slaves via SHOW PROCESSLIST.
+   * mk-table-checksum now prefers to discover replicas via SHOW PROCESSLIST.

 Changelog for mk-table-sync: